abrensch/brouter/misc/readmes/kitkat_survival_readme.txt

  /storage/external_SD/Android/data/net.osmand/files/osmand/tracks/brouter.redirect

-and that should contain a single line with the absolute path to the folder where the tracks should be written (e.g. /mnt/sdcard/brouter )
+and that should contain a single line with the absolute path to the folder where the tracks should be written (e.g. /mnt/sdcard/brouter ).
+Redirection file is normal file named brouter.redirect and containing single line pointing to folder writable by BRouter and readable by OsmAnd.

 THEN you are done.